balu100/wow-dialogkey/README.md

 Can be installed by downloading the ZIP manually or using CurseBreaker:
 `CB> install https://github.com/balu100/wow-dialogkey`

-The original repo can be found here: https://github.com/TonyRaccoon/wow-dialogkey https://github.com/Kayakflo/wow-dialogkey
+The original repos can be found here: https://github.com/TonyRaccoon/wow-dialogkey https://github.com/Kayakflo/wow-dialogkey